the-artist-web/the-artist-web/README.md

 ## 👨‍💻 About Me

-**Full Stack Developer** with **3 years and 7 months** of experience specializing in **Laravel** and the PHP ecosystem.
+**Frontend Developer** with **3 years and 7 months** of experience specializing in building modern, polished user interfaces with **React**, **Next.js**, and **TypeScript**.
 I've worked on real-world projects including B2B platforms, multi-vendor stores, and creative marketplaces.
-I'm proficient in building professional admin panels with **Filament PHP** and integrating Frontend seamlessly with Backend systems.

-In my previous role, I was responsible for building the **Frontend** and connecting it seamlessly with **Laravel**, while structuring the project files in a clean and professional manner.
-My work included organizing user-specific pages, implementing access control and route protection, structuring the site's pages, building the **admin dashboard**, and handling the full setup of the website from start to finish — with close attention to the smallest details.
+In my previous roles, I was responsible for building the **Frontend** from the ground up — structuring the project files in a clean and professional manner, organizing user-specific pages, implementing access control and route protection on the client side, structuring the site's pages, and building rich, interactive dashboards — with close attention to the smallest details.

 I've always dreamed of building a platform that combines the best of **Instagram**, **YouTube**, and **Behance** — and I've already taken the first step by bringing the vision to life: **[theartistweb.vercel.app](https://theartistweb.vercel.app)** 🎨.
-Now I'm on the final stretch of completing the backend and getting ready for the full launch.

 I'm a fast learner who enjoys picking up new languages and technologies quickly, adapting to whatever stack a company's needs require.